 The Center for Career Education and Professional Development partners with all students to help them identify, enhance and accomplish their career development, internship, job search and educational goals in their transition from college to career.
 We help prepare all students for their lifework, beginning their first year, by providing meaningful opportunities to assess their strengths, discover their passions, and hone their professional and leadership skills.
 To learn more, please visit: https://career-education-center.providence.edu/

-The Center for Orientation, Transitions and Leadership focuses on the preparation, progression, and success of Providence College students from the moment they step onto campus.
+The Center for Orientation, Transitions, and Leadership focuses on the preparation, progression, and success of Providence College students from the moment they step onto campus.
 The Center’s staff is dedicated to providing students a solid foundation for academic, personal, and professional excellence, and our various programs and leadership opportunities reflect this commitment.
-The Center’s programs include Advising and Registration Days and Fall Orientation for first-year students, the Horizons program for first-year and transfer students of color, and international students; the Dirigo Honor Society, the Leadership Fellows Program, and two programs dedicated to supporting first-generation college students, PC1G and the Peer Mentor Program.
+The Center’s programs include First Day in Friartown and Fall Orientation for first-year students, the Horizons program for first-year and transfer students of color, and international students; the Dirigo Honor Society, the Leadership Fellows Program, and two programs dedicated to supporting first-generation college students, PC1G, and the Peer Mentor Program.

 The Office of Community Standards